alainamb/contextual-automatic-translator/README.md

 Corpus informed, graph-based document-level translation

 ## Overview
-This project investigates potential improvements to machine translation by combining three approaches:
+This project investigates potential improvements to machine translation by combining these approaches:
 - Corpus-informed translation using domain-specific monolingual corpora
 - Graph-based translation leveraging terminological knowledge graphs
+- Specifications-based automatic translation with customized outputs depending on audience, purpose, etc.
-- Document-level translation based upon specifications that moves beyond traditional sentence segmentation
+- Document-level translation that moves beyond the traditional sentence segmentation approach

 ## Project Goals
-- Explore whether domain-specific corpora in translation/localization can improve translation quality
+- Explore whether domain-specific corpora can improve translation quality
 - Test if terminological knowledge graphs can enhance consistency and accuracy
 - Test if automatic translation systems can be trained to customize translation output to project specifications
 - Move beyond sentence-level segmentation to a whole document (whole context) based approach to enable more natural expression in target languages